-- Place all on paper towel and blot off extra oil if desired.
+- Place all balls on paper towel and blot off any extra oil if desired.
 Season with more salt/pepper if desired.
 Serve right away or freeze for later.

-- If you don’t have tapioca flour, try 3 tbsp brown rice flour or all purpose GF flour.
+- If you don’t have tapioca flour, try 3 tablespoons brown rice flour or all purpose gluten free flour.

 - If you are using previously frozen broccoli, I recommend baking option.
 OVEN BAKED option

-- AIR FRYER OPTION –Place 7-8 chilled falafel balls in the air fryer and fry at 370F for 15-17 minutes or until golden brown.
-Turn falafel over half way through cooking.
+- AIR FRYER OPTION – Place 7-8 chilled falafel balls in the air fryer and fry at 370F for 15-17 minutes or until golden brown.
+Turn falafels over half way through cooking.
 Best to work in two batches.

 - Category: appetizer

 - Sugar: 0.5 g